Faroe Islands domestic animals: Faroe pony

 The Faroe pony (føroyska rossið) is a small but strong pony.
 Its height is between 115-125 cm.
-In the old days it was used as a work horse, carrying heavy loads, but now it’s mostly used as a child’s riding horse.
-In the early 1900, a lot of ponies were exported to be used as pit ponies.
+In the old days it was used as a work horse, carrying heavy loads, but now it is mostly used as a child’s riding horse.
+In the early 1900s, a lot of ponies were exported to be used as pit ponies.
 In the 1960s, there were 5-6 pure ponies left; now, with huge effort, there are 73 ponies.

 Faroese cattle

 The Faroese cattle are small, often black or piebald, and is used for milking.
 Both sexes of the species have horns.